-The introduction of new elevated anthropogenic structures results in both direct habitat loss and a more substantive functional loss of habitat surrounding such vertical structures, as Sage-Grouse avoid habitat near structures upon which birds of prey seem likely to perch.
+The introduction of new elevated anthropogenic structures results in both direct habitat loss, and a more substantive functional loss of habitat because Sage-Grouse are more likely to avoid the area surrounding structures upon which birds of prey seem likely to perch.
+Furthermore, habitat suitability is reduced around such vertical structures because survival of Sage-grouse is reduced.